3 Ash trees and dead skin

 Fragile, Galerie C., Neuchâtel, Switzerland

-Black out, Mazel galerie, Brussels, Belgium
+Black out, Mazel galerie, Bruxelles, Belgium

 Le thé et le vin, curated by Yishu8, Jean-Paul Desroches, Galerie des Galeries, Paris, France